9053 Monticello Rd, Lenexa, KS 66220 – park hours: 5 a.m. to 11 p.m.

 Fishing and Boating at Black Hoof

-Boating is allowed with non-power boats only, and a valid state fishing license is required for anyone between the ages of 16-74.
+Boating is allowed with non-power boats only, and a valid state fishing license is required for anyone between 16 and 74.
 Discounted senior fishing licenses are available.
 The lake is stocked with channel catfish, black crappie, bluegill, sunfish, and largemouth bass.
-Pets are allowed as long as they are on a leash, and non-motorized bicycles are permitted as well.
+Pets are allowed as long as they are on a leash, and non-motorized bicycles are also permitted.

 The only thing that interferes with your enjoyment of Black Hoof Park is the possibility of noise from a nearby shooting range on the days when the range is opened.